johndamen/axpositioning/README.md

 # Various utilities related to axes positioning
 Correctly positioning axes in matplotlib can be a long and iterative process.
-Using the graphical interface utility `plotutils.adjust_axes(fig)` can ease the process.
+Using the graphical interface utility `axpositioning.adjust_axes(fig)` can ease the process.

 ## Features
 1. Move/resize existing axes